Chris-Ngu/EnterpriseSolution-WEB/README.md

 # WIP
 * Login Screen: Double check the JWT integration, I can get passed by using the specific url(JWT Being deleted on some routes/ checks not working)
+* Flash message warning to alert of missing/ incorrect fields (registration and login)

+* Main screen:
+* Breadcrumbs
+* Carousel of logo/ stockholder pictures
+* Media page of workers

 * Project screen:
-* Input creating user, add count and add who created; recreate UI with date looking a little nicer
-* Flash message warning to alert of missing/ incorrect fields (registration and login)
+* Add stats of thumbs down, thumbs up with percentage
 * Redesign the UI/ navbar integration to the left hand side for fluidity

 * Settings screen